9 Types of Commercial Buildings and What Class A, B, and C Really Mean

 Logistics facilities are included in the industrial use classification, which includes cross docks, where shipments are received and either picked up by customers or transferred from between transportation companies.

-Manufacturing can include light manufacturing, heavy machining, assembly and job shops.
+Manufacturing can include light manufacturing, heavy machining, assembly and commercial job shop buildings.
 Typically industrial buildings have high ceilings, large open spaces to accommodate machinery and equipment, loading docks for receiving and shipping, and specialized electrical and HVAC systems.
 Industrial buildings are usually located in proximity to shipping routes and transportation hubs, airports, train yards, seaports, and major highways.

 Retail buildings